IvanoLauriola/MKLpy/docs/examples/examples_training.md

 	metric='auc',	#the metric we monitor
 )

-#ReduceOnWorsening automatically redure the learning rate when a worsening solution occurs
+#ReduceOnWorsening automatically reduces the
+#learning rate when a worsening solution occurs
 scheduler = ReduceOnWorsening()

 mkl = GRAM(